 This reality is aptly demonstrated by the highlighted TWAIL accounts of the law of nations, which exposed and has consistently brought to the fore the unjust, unfair, unbalanced and inequitable outcomes of colonial and post-colonial transnational legal regime.
 Deviating from a rigid positivist account of international law, there is no doubt that the role of norm entrepreneurs in academic institutions, civil society organisations, and inter-governmental organisations, cannot be ignored, or regarded as having no impact on the evolution of international legal norms.
-As Kenneth Abbott observes, liberalism has, as one of its defining features, correctly emphasised the role of individuals and groups 'across national polities and within international law.
+As Kenneth Abbott observes, liberalism has, as one of its defining features, correctly emphasised the role of individuals and groups 'across national polities and within international institutions', in the making, shaping and implementation of international law.
 It is also instructive to note that Article 38(1)(d) of the Statute of the International Court of Justice recognises the 'teachings of the most highly qualified publicists of the various nations' as constituting the 'subsidiary means for the determination of rules of [international] law.'